 Even though 2018 is coming to an end, there’s still time to maximize your opportunities.
-One of the ways you can capitalize is by making year-end payroll adjustments.
+One of the ways you can capitalize is by making year-end payroll adjustments to maintain compliance with IRS regulations.
 In this episode of “Unique Perspectives – The DGC Podcast,” our guest is Dan Gaudet, CPA, a Principal at DGC and the leader of our firm’s Accounting & Business Advisory Services Group.
 Dan discusses why year-end payroll adjustments should not be ignored.

 This is the second episode in a series of podcasts geared towards our Accounting & Business Advisory Services clients.
 The first episode discussed the importance of tax planning.